Scientific Name

 Etymology

-The specific epithet "sordida" derives from the Latin word "sordidus," meaning "dirty or unclean," and refers to the accumulated dust on the leaf surfaces.
+The specific epithet "sordida (SOR-deh-dah)" means "dirty" and refers to the accumulated dust on the leaf surfaces.

 How to Grow and Care for Haworthiopsis sordida

-Light: Even though most species can tolerate full sun, Haworthiopsis thrive in semi-shaded positions.
+Light: Although most species can tolerate full sun, Haworthiopsis plants thrive in semi-shaded positions.
 Any window in your home or office will likely be an appropriate setting for H. sordida.

 Hardiness: Haworthiopsis like warmer temperatures in the summer but cool in the winter.
 H. sordida can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

 Watering: In spring and fall, when the growth is most active, water H. sordida thoroughly, then wait until the top of the soil dries out before watering again.
 Water your plant less during the winter when its growth slows down significantly.
-During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.
+When this plant is mostly dormant during the hottest summer months, water it just enough to keep the leaves from shriveling.

 Repotting: When H. sordida has outgrown its container, repot it into a new, slightly larger pot with fresh soil in the spring or early summer.